Lecture 6 Generic Classes and Generic Methods

 - When

-is used in a generic class definition, the type parameter<T>
+Tis used in a generic class definition, the type parameter<T>is replaced by the bounding type, instead ofObject.

 - In this way, we can only use a subtype of a superclass to make